elbernaderen/machine-learning-signal-finder/README.md

 ```bash
 Enter the slope to take in reference, (0 recomended):
 ```
+The slope of the close value of the candels indicates if the market (in this sequence) is bullish or bearish.
 ```bash
 Enter the interval to consider, ex: 1d or 1h or 30m or 15m or 5m
 ```
+The interval of the historical assets to consider.
 ```bash
 Enter how many candels consider to calculate the volume mean:
 ```
+To calculate the mean volume,so it can know if the volume has a increment or in other words if there are big participants.

 # mensajero_d.py
 ## Introduction: